NPCai/Legacy-Open-IE/README.md

 ## Installation

-Install via Maven.
+Install dependencies via Maven using pom.xml.
 Note that we are using OpenIE-4, but OpenIE-5 has been released with minor changes.
 You can view new releases [here](https://search.maven.org/#search%7Cga%7C1%7Copenie).

 ## Purpose